NOVELIST, SHORT-STORY WRITER AND JOURNALIST

 Oreste’s dreams are of an end to the indolent days of desultory employment and the disappointments of family life.
 His hopes are raised when he meets Margarita; and even if she comes and goes and never seems entirely his, the promise of her return might make tomorrow possible.

 In Life was awarded the Barral Prize in 1971 by a jury including Mario Vargas Llosa and Gabriel García Márquez.
-A first translation into English of this ferocious look at a man’s life will become the third volume on the Immigrant Library of Translation shelf in early 2018.
+A first translation into English of this fierce look at a man’s life will become the third volume on the Immigrant Library of Translation shelf in early 2018.